Nine of Cups

 Success will come for a major milestone or goal.
 This card does not so much speak for the success but how you deal with it, and this is crucially important to your health.

 Spend time out to celebrate.
-This has been a long time coming and you need some ‘me time’ for it to sink in.
+This has been a long time coming, and you need some ‘me time’ for it to sink in.

 Learn from the success, enjoy it and the peace of mind it gives for a while before getting back to the next goal!

 You may not be as content or satisfied with your life as you thought.
-Everything seems to be going fine but your direction in life is not exciting you.
+Everything seems to be going fine, but your direction in life is not exciting you.

-A healthy body needs a healthy mind and a lethargic, directionless mind will create a body that looks lost.
+A healthy body needs a healthy mind, and a lethargic, directionless mind will create a body that looks lost.

 It is time to sort out what you really want and then let your body follow.
-This may take some time to sort out as issues of the mind are harder to solve than mere flesh and bone, but taking the time to consider your real goals now will improve your life and then your health.
+This may take some time to sort out, as issues of the mind are harder to solve than mere flesh and bone, but taking the time to consider your real goals now will improve your life and then your health.

 The Nine of Cups is about a success you will soon experience, but the card is actually more about how you deal with it.
 The card suggests the success will leave you emotionally and spiritually satisfied.
 You should spend time considering why this is, and how it changes you as a person.
-The time spent will be useful in mapping out your future path because success gives material gains, but it more important to note how it has changed you as a person.
+The time spent will be useful in mapping out your future path because success gives material gains, but it is more important to note how it has changed you as a person.

 Everything seems to be going well and there may be good news in the future, but something is off.

-You are not engaged in one or more parts of your life and this is feeding problems for later.
+You are not engaged in one or more parts of your life, and this is feeding problems for later.
 It will come through as disappointment and a sense of wasting a part of your life unless you address it.

-You will soon meet a major goal or milestone and this may lead to financial rewards.
+You will soon meet a major goal or milestone, and this may lead to financial rewards.

-More importantly, take time out to have pride and a sense of accomplishment in what you have achieved as the wealthiest person is the happiest one.
+More importantly, take time out to have pride and a sense of accomplishment in what you have achieved, as the wealthiest person is the happiest one.

-Don’t stop for too long though.
-Success breeds success and you have more to do!
+Don’t stop for too long, though.
+Success breeds success, and you have more to do!

 Although material success will soon come, it will leave you cold.